 Tell me about your other books

 I’ve also written Stockwin’s Maritime Miscellany, a little non-fiction homage to the Golden Age of Sail.
 As well as the Kydd Series I’m writing the GameChangers Series, standalone novels based on pivotal points in history.
-The Silk Tree is the first of these and The Powder of Death is out in August.
+The Silk Tree is the first of these, followed by The Powder of Death.

 Portsmouth Point: “Portsmouth Point” by Thomas Rowlandson, Public Domain via Wikimedia Commons; Nelson: Public domain via Wikimedia Commons

 Every effort is made to honour copyright but if we have inadvertently published an image with missing or incorrect attribution, on being informed of this, we undertake to delete the image or add a correct credit notice